Modular sheaves on hyperk\"ahler varieties: Basic modular sheaves on the Hilbert square of an elliptic

 Since the restrictions of $\cV_1\boxtimes\cV_2$ to $C_1\times \{p_2\}$ and $\{p_1\}\times C_2$ are isomorphic to the polystable vector bundles $\cV_1\otimes_{\CC}\CC^{r(\cV_2)}$ and $\cV_1\otimes_{\CC}\CC^{r(\cV_1)}$ respectively, it follows from~\eqref{destabo}, \eqref{sanmartino} and~\eqref{pendab} that $\mu(\cE_{|C_1\times \{p_2\}})=\mu(\cV_1)$ and $\mu(\cE_{|\{p_1\}\times C_2})=\mu(\cV_2)$.
 In turn, these equalities give that there exist vector subspaces $0\not=A\subset \CC^{r(\cV_2)}$ and $0\not=B\subset \CC^{r(\cV_1)}$ such that $\cE_{|C_1\times \{p_2\}}=\cV_1\otimes_{\CC} A$ and $\cE_{|\{p_1\}\times C_2}=B\otimes_{\CC}\cV_2$ respectively.
 It follows that $\im\alpha=\cV_1\boxtimes\cV_2$.
 This is a contradiction. \end{proof}

 \begin{prp} Let $S$ be a $K3$ surface with an elliptic fibration $S\to \PP^1$ as in Claim~\ref{eccoell}, and let $\cF$ be a vector bundle on $S$ as in Proposition~\ref{rigsuk}.
-If $x_1\not= x_2$ the restriction of $\cF[2]^{\pm}$ to $\pi^{-1}(x_1+x_2)=C_{x_1}\times C_{x_2}$ is slope-stable for any product polarization.
-In particular it is a simple sheaf. \end{prp} \begin{proof} We have
+If $x_1\not= x_2$ the restriction of $\cF[2]^{\pm}$ to $\pi^{-1}(x_1+x_2)=C_{x_1}\times C_{x_2}$ is slope-stable for any product polarization, and it is a simple semi-homogeneous vector bundle. \end{prp} \begin{proof} We have